-- 1. Operating System: A Design-oriented Approach, 1st Edition by Charles Crowley, Irwin Publishing - 2.
-Operating Systems: A Modern Perspective, 2nd Edition by Gary J. Nutt, Addison-Wesley - 3.
-Design of the Unix Operating Systems, 8 Edition by Maurice Bach, Prentice-Hall of India - 4.
+- 1. Operating System: A Design-oriented Approach, 1st Edition by Charles Crowley, Irwin Publishing - nd - 2.
+Operating Systems: A Modern Perspective, 2 th Edition by Gary J. Nutt, Addison-Weslev - Edition by Maurice Bach, Prentice-Hall 3.
+Design of the Unix Operating Systems, 8of India - 4.
 Understanding the Linux Kernel, 3rd Edition Daniel P. Bovet, Marco Cesati, O'Reilly and Associates

 - 1. Create processes and threads; - 2.
 Develop algorithms for process scheduling for a given specification of CPU utilization, Throughput, Turnaround Time, Waiting Time, Response Time. - 3.
-For a given specification of memory organization develop the techniques for optimally allocating memory to processes by increasing memory utilization and for improving the access time. - 4.
+For a given specification of memory organization develop the techniques for optimally allocating memory to processes by increasing memory utilization and for improving theaccess time. - 4.
 Design and implement file management system. - 5.
-For a given I/O devices and OS (specify) develop the I/O management functions in OS as part of a uniform device abstraction by performing operations for synchronization between CPU and I/O controllers.
+For a given I/O devices and OS (specify) develop the I/O management functions in OS aspart of a uniform device abstraction by performing operations for synchronization between CPU and I/O controllers.

-Design and Analysis of algorithm
+BTCS-21404 Design and Analysis of algorithm